pangascoder/Simple-ASPNET-Cookie-Cart/README.md

 Simple ASP.NET Web application demonstrating add/view cart functionality using cookies, DataTable and Dictionaries.
 The main focus of this project is the CookieCartParser class that contains the functions to manipulate the cart in the cookie and the DataTable view in the webforms.

 ## What is a CookieCartParser?
-The CookieCartParser is a class which contains functions that are used to manipulate a cookie string specifically a CookieCart string.
+The CookieCartParser is a class which contains functions that are used to manipulate a cookie string, specifically a CookieCart string.
 The class contains the following functions:

 - Dictionary<string, string> ToDictionary(string strCookie)